akaswenwilk/factory/README.md

 builder.LoadPrototype(Prototype{TableName: "users", Outline:`{"name":"jenny"}`})
 ```

+There is an optional attribute for the prototype: Name.
+If defined, it will store the prototype under a different name when using the Build method (see below).
+Otherwise the prototype is named after the table name.

 #### Prototypes with random values

 Sometimes dynamic data is needed for generating new models based on a prototype.
 For these values, you can use built in {{variable}} syntax to replace with values. only alphanumeric characters are supported.